AnandShegde/Compete-ExamManagement/README.md

 [![Product Name Screen Shot][product-screenshot]]

-The interest of universities/companies towards the online examination increasing day by day.
-The factors influence this interest consists of reduction of paper use, fast evaluation, cost reduction and much more such advantages.
+The interest of universities and companies towards the online examination is increasing day by day.
+The factors influencing this interest consists of reduction of paper use, fast evaluation, cost reduction and much more such advantages.
 The Examination Management System (EMS) is software which enables companies to conduct examinations online in an efficient way.
 * The process of adding the questions and evaluating them must be easy and fast
 * Answering the questions must be fun :smile: